gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "I don't know!"
 Bosun Uyves repeated loudly.
 His voice was as big as his shoulders were broad, but even he could barely make himself heard above the hubbub.
 "I don't know anything more than you do.
-No, the captain didn't tell me this was going to--- Yes, I'm sure he knows.
+No, the captain didn't tell me this was going to— Yes, I'm sure he knows.
-No, I mean, I'm sure he knows it's happened, not I'm sure he knew it was going to--- Salt and scissors, Vurt, what in Luck's name is all that for?"
+No, I mean, I'm sure he knows it's happened, not I'm sure he knew it was going to— Salt and scissors, Vurt, what in Luck's name is all that for?"

 The townspeople turned to gape at the old man.
 "What, this?"
 Vurt said, glancing down at his crossbow.
-"I just thought--- You know, better safe than sorry."
+"I just thought— You know, better safe than sorry."

 "Safe from what?" someone asked.